-Sure.
-And we don’t want people to call in sick on performance appraisal day, we want it to be a good experience, right? …reduce anxiety, and you talk about consistent performance management – why is that important in this, to help with that?
+Question #3: Sure.
+And we don’t want people to call in sick on performance appraisal day, we want it to be a good experience, right? …reduce anxiety, and you talk about consistent performance management—why is that important in this, to help with that?
 05:50

-Yeah…so it’s important that people perform consistently and that we give feedback consistently.
+It’s important that people perform consistently and that we give feedback consistently.
 There’s a phrase that I like to say, and I’ve been quoted a few times with this.
 That is, that the lowest level of behavior we allow is the highest level of behavior we can require.
-So, the lowest level of behavior that we allow, is the highest level of behavior we can require.
+The lowest level of behavior that we allow, is the highest level of behavior we can require.

 That’s very similar to one of the standards of just cause employment that everyone is treated fairly, and treated equally.
-So, it’s really important that people get consistent feedback, and it happens in a timely fashion, and that way they’re allowed to grow and experience all that’s good about working – all that’s positive, and fulfilling about contributing to a library system in your community, or making a difference for your team members as a manager.
+It’s really important that people get consistent feedback, and it happens in a timely fashion, and that way they’re allowed to grow and experience all that’s good about working—all that’s positive, and fulfilling about contributing to a library system in your community, or making a difference for your team members as a manager.

 Then all of a sudden that changes everything, doesn’t it?
 At one point last January, a lot of people had certain goals for the year.
-Then a pandemic shut us down.
-So then, all of a sudden, you’ve got to tweak and modify your goals.
+Then a pandemic shuts us down.
+All of a sudden, you’ve got to tweak and modify your goals.

 We require a quarterly meeting.
 And we call it a check-in.
 We like calling it a check-in because we’re a library, and libraries are notorious for wanting to have fun names for things.
 You check-in books and materials.
 You check-in with your staff.
 It’s the same sort of thing.